 The most interesting sights of Moscow

 The Kremlin is a fortress in the center of Moscow on Borovitsky Hill, which has become the main symbol not only of Moscow but of all Russia.
 The most recognizable part of the city, repeatedly restored after fires and destruction, today is the official residence of the President.
-The ancient fortress, founded in the 12th century, is included in the UNESCO World Heritage List.
+The ancient fortress was founded in the 12th century, and is included in the UNESCO World Heritage List.
 The Kremlin is made in the form of an irregular triangle on an area of 27.5 hectares.
 The total length of the walls is 2235 m, their height ranges from 5 to 19 m, the thickness is from 3.5 to 6.5 m.
 1045 dovetail-shaped teeth decorate the top.
 There are 20 towers along the walls: three at the corners of the triangle have a circular cross-section, the rest are square.
 The tallest tower, 79.3 m high, is Troitskaya.
 The Moscow Kremlin is the largest surviving and operating fortress in Europe.
-On its territory there is a unique cultural heritage - a museum complex founded in 1806: the Assumption, Annunciation, Archangel Cathedrals, the Grand Kremlin Palace, the Armory, the Tsar Cannon.
+On its territory there is a unique cultural heritage: a museum complex founded in 1806: the Assumption, Annunciation, Archangel Cathedrals, the Grand Kremlin Palace, the Armory, the Tsar Cannon.

 Coordinates: 55°45′6″N 37°37′4″E

 Arbat is the oldest street in Moscow with a 5-century history and a little over a kilometer in length connects the Boulevard and Garden rings.
 Since 1986, Old Arbat has become a pedestrian: the cobbled surface has been replaced by asphalt.
 Now there are always a lot of street artists, musicians and performers here.
 The street, on which a unique atmosphere reigns, fascinates everyone: architectural landmarks, theaters, cozy alleys with small cafes and much more.
-Many talented people lived on the Arbat - writers, musicians, scientists and philosophers.
+Many talented people lived on the Arbat: writers, musicians, scientists and philosophers.
 It is not in vain that references to the boulevard are found in the works of Leo Tolstoy, Mikhail Bulgakov, Anna Akhmatova and Bulat Okudzhava.

 Location: Arbat str, Moscow